chomp-code/specification/readme.md

 ### Header

-The stream starts with a `u8` specifying the number of `boolean` arguments which must be given when executing the program.
+The stream starts with a `u8` specifying the number of `u8` arguments which must be given when executing the program.
 These form the initial stack, in order (first = the bottom of the stack, last = the top of the stack).

-There is then a `u8` specifying the number of `u8` arguments which must be given when executing the program.
-These are added to the top of the stack, in order (first = towards the bottom of the stack, last = the top of the stack).

 ## Operations